ermongroup/SDEdit/README.md

 </p>

 # Overview
 The key intuition of SDEdit is to "hijack" the reverse stochastic process of SDE-based generative models, as illustrated in the figure below.
-Given an input image for editing, such as a stroke painting or an image with strokes, we can add a suitable amount of noise to make its artifacts undetectable, while still preserving the overall structure of the image.
+Given an input image for editing, such as a stroke painting or an image with color strokes, we can add a suitable amount of noise to make its artifacts undetectable, while still preserving the overall structure of the image.
 We then initialize the reverse SDE with this noisy input, and simulate the reverse process to obtain a denoised image of high quality.
-Because the denoised image and the input resembles each other with noise perturbations, they also share the overall image structure.
+The final output is realistic while resembling the overall image structure of the input.

 <p align="center">
 <img src="https://github.com/ermongroup/SDEdit/blob/main/images/sde_stroke_generation.jpg" />
 </p>